Magikcraft/product-board/README.md

 ### In this release

-1. The 'Gist View' button in the spellbook now opens a new browser tab with your Magikcraft spells on GitHub.
+1. **Gist View**: The 'Gist View' button in the spellbook now opens a new browser tab with your Magikcraft spells on GitHub.
 This allows you to easily copy a link to a specific spell to share with a friend.

 ![Gist View Button](readmeResources/Screen%20Shot%202017-08-19%20at%206.59.25%20pm.png)

-2. We switched Magikcraft from `npm` to use `yarn` instead, to work around [https://github.com/npm/npm/issues/18178](https://github.com/npm/npm/issues/18178#issuecomment-323504516).
+2. **Use yarn**: We switched the Magikcraft server from `npm` to use `yarn` instead, to work around [https://github.com/npm/npm/issues/18178](https://github.com/npm/npm/issues/18178#issuecomment-323504516).
 Magikcraft API updates now reliably reload.

 ### Known Issues

-1. The `/magikcraft` command in Minecraft reports the version at the time that the server is started, even when the API has been updated during the server's lifetime.
+1. **/magikcraft command**: The `/magikcraft` command in Minecraft reports the version at the time that the server is started, even when the API has been updated during the server's lifetime.

 ## Thursday 17 August